SpecCRA/nba_data_scrapers/README.md

 * Players on different teams in one season are listed as TOT (Tm).
 Separations have not been addressed, and I do not intend to address them right now.
 I may create a different version for this feature if I need it later.
 * An updater script to add to csv files would be nice.
 * Start and end years should be inputted

+## Notes
+* Tim Duncan will be considered a center depending on your time frame.
+He has 10 entries at C and 9 at PF.